Haha Tonka State Park Guide: Missouri Parks to Visit

-The shelters are perfect for family gatherings or special outings and can be reserved for $45 per day, or if not reserved, the shelters are available on a first-come, first-serve basis at no charge.
+The shelters are perfect for family gatherings or special outings and can be reserved for $45 per day, or if not reserved, the shelters are available on a first-come, first-served basis at no charge.

 There are multiple caves to go caving, but most are currently closed.

 The only open cave is Island Cave.
 You MUST have a permit to go in the caves – only open from June 15th to September 15th.
 You can visit the park office to get a permit.
-Learn more about the caving and how to get a permit online.
+Learn more about caving and how to get a permit online.